Kettering Town: Winding-up order rescinded for 141-year-old club

 They avoided becoming the second non-league club to be closed on Monday, following Hinckley United's demise.

-Rushden & Diamonds Ltd, the shell company left over when the club of the same name was wound-up, had taken the Poppies to court over unpaid debts.
+Rushden & Diamonds Ltd, the shell company left over when the club of the same name was had taken the Poppies to court over unpaid debts.

 The winding-up petition has not been dismissed, and Kettering must pay off the agreed sum in 28 days.